DSO Integration¶

 - The full

-functioneleStructuurRefURI — the pivot to STTR files for the upcoming Phase 4 import - The short werkzaamheid URN
+functioneleStructuurRefURI — the pivot to STTR files used by the Phase 4 extraction (see Applicable rules → LDE assets) - The short werkzaamheid URN

 Selecting a result opens a detail panel with the current version's metadata, validity period, and full version history (each version showing start/end dates and a "current" badge).